goeiebook/creativelab/README.md

 ```

 When faced with a lot of data, a good first step is to try and reduce complexity.
 [This JSON structure](https://github.com/goeiebook/creativelab/blob/master/json/simple.json), for example, removes all shapes from the default page except for the abstract 'G'.
-I pasted this string into local storage, , reloaded the page, and clicked the 'Continue' button.
-Voila!
+Paste this string into local storage, reload the page, click the 'Continue' button --- Voila!

 ![simple circle, er, I mean a G.][simplified]